Bra Failure Guide

 What Is Bra Failure?

 In lingerie terms, bra failure refers to the point at which a bra’s materials or structure have degraded to the extent that the garment no longer offers proper fit or support.
 This can happen gradually through normal wear and washing, or suddenly due to a manufacturing defect or improper use.
-Common symptoms include sagging cups, stretched-out bands, broken underwires, fraying straps, and distorted cup shapes.
+Common symptoms include sagging bra cups, where a poorly fitting bra cup can lead to overflow or gaps; cup gaping, which appears as excess space at the top of the cup; stretched-out bands; broken underwires; fraying straps; distorted cup shapes; and straps or bands that slip off the shoulders or out of place.

 -